GrzegorzKozub/arch/README.md

 1. Run `~/code/arch/games.zsh`
 2. Reboot
 3. Start Steam
-4. Once per machine, configure Steam and specifically
+4. Once per machine, configure Steam, and specifically
-  - Enable Shader Pre-Caching
+  - Don't sign in to friends when Steam starts
+  - Disable non-critical notifications and hide non-critical notifications while in game
+  - Set start up location to Library
+  - Disable community content and hide game icons in Library
-  - Allow background processing of Vulkan shaders
+  - Enable shader pre-caching and allow background processing of Vulkan shaders
+  - Disable Steam overlay and remove screenshot shortcut
-  - Enable Steam Play for supported titles
+  - Enable Steam Play for supported and all other titles
-  - Enable Steam Play for all other titles
+  - Disable Remote Play
-  - Run other titles with Proton Experimental
-  - For Proton Experimental tool, select bleeding-edge beta
   - For each game, set game compatibility to Proton-GE
 5. Once per machine, move Steam to games disk with
   ```zsh